docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     - :+1: simple
     - :-1: requires a dedicated, publicly routable IP address
-    - :-1: limited to the node with the dedicated IP address
+    - :-1: limited to a single node (_associated to the dedicated IP address_)
-    - :point_right: requires the setup of a load balancer
+    - :point_right: requires configuring a load balancer

 === "External-IP Service"